kfcampit/LBYCPA_Project/README.md

 # LBYCPA_Project
 ## VIRTUAL STUDENT PLANNER

 **Note:** The executable has problems with some of the packages being used in the program.
 When executing the program, please run mainProgram.py.
-Otherwise, the nothing will execute.
+Otherwise, nothing will execute.

 Development (GUI / Function):
  - Welcome Page